 the deaths sustained at the hands of their anti-aircraft gunners."

-In middle 1943, the Japanese feared an American invasion of the island, due to increased bombing raids and sea bombardments.
+By the middle 1943, the Japanese feared an American invasion of the island, due to increased bombing raids and sea bombardments.
 Around the middle of 1943, the remaining Solomon Islander laborers were sent away, and

 the Japanese executed the remaining British POWs.
 They buried their bodies in